Process Engineering Research to Improve Safety, Quality, & Utilization of Food and Biomaterials

 Canada T6G 2P5

-FSSE Laboratories:
+FSSE Laboratory:

-2-57 and 2-49 Agriculture/Forestry Centre
+2-49 Agriculture/Forestry Centre